December 1-3, 2020 – Virtual Exploration & Matching

-- Pre-workshop webinar
+- Pre-Workshop webinar

-- Travel funding for Matching and Exploratory Workshop
+- Matching and Exploratory Workshop

-- Potential to participate in summer research with Computing Sciences lab staff as:
+- Potential to participate in summer research

 - Faculty/student teams

 - Students on their own